 All in all both are probably tied for the best camera for beginner boudoir photographers or those looking to do this as a side hustle.
 If you’re serious about doing boudoir photography professionally, but you’re still on a shoe string budget, both of these cameras will offer a good compromise of really good performance at a very affordable price.

-Although these cameras won’t deliver images quite as good as the cameras mentioned above, they will still be significantly better than the either the EOS RP or A7 II.
+Although these cameras won’t deliver images as good as the flagship Canon R5 and Sony A7 IV, they will still be significantly better than the either the EOS RP or A7 II.
 Which are still plenty good enough to make good pictures people will want to buy.

-To demonstrate the value of these camera bodies, you can expect the EOS R to capture images of similar quality to a Canon 5d MK IV.
-This speaks volumes as the MK IV was considered a top tier camera body just a few years ago.
+To demonstrate the value of these camera bodies, the Canon R8 has the same sensor and processor as the more expensive Canon R6 Mk2.
+This will give you the same image quality as the more expensive camera but it will be slower with it lack of a mechanical shutter.
 In other words, don’t be afraid to choose these models if you’re on a budget.
 Both will deliver professional grade results your clients will appreciate.

 The Canon EOS RP is the best entry level full frame mirrorless camera if you’re on a budget.
 For under a $1000 you get a full frame sensor with very decent dynamic range and resolution.
 You can even update the firmware on this camera to enable eye AF and other upgrades Canon has made to since the cameras were originally released.